Intellectual Property Policy

 2.1 Determination of Rights to Copyrightable IP

-The creator of copyrightable IP will retain his or her rights, and the College shall not assert ownership rights, except as outlined below.
+The creator of copyrightable IP will retain their rights, and the College shall not assert ownership rights, except as outlined below.
 However, all creators will be expected to grant to the College perpetual, irrevocable, non-exclusive, worldwide, royalty-free licenses for copyrightable material that is developed for College courses or curriculum, so that the College's continued use of such material for educational purposes will not be jeopardized.

 The College will assert ownership rights to copyrightable IP developed under any of the following circumstances:

-a) Development was funded as part of an externally sponsored research program under an agreement which allocates rights to the College.
+a) Development was funded as part of an externally sponsored research program under an agreement, which allocates rights to the College.
+The leader of the research project as outlined in the partnership agreement (e.g. such as the Principal Investigator – PI) must make participants of the research study aware of any stipulations of such an agreement.

 b) College personnel were assigned, directed, and/or specifically funded by the College during the course of employment to develop material, and the College has negotiated an understanding and/or formal contract with the creator.

-c) The material was developed by administrators or other non-faculty employees in the course of employment duties and constitutes work as a condition of employment under Canadian law.
+c) The material was developed by administrators or other non-academic employees in the course of employment duties and constitutes work as a condition of employment under Canadian law.

 d) The material was developed with extraordinary or substantially more use of College resources than would normally be provided for the creator's employment duties.
 This might occur as disproportionate use of staff time, networks, equipment, or direct funding.

-College personnel are not obligated to disclose the creation of copyrightable material, even when the product might have commercial value, unless the material was developed under one of the qualifying conditions listed above in section 2.1, in which case, the creator is responsible for timely disclosure.
+College personnel are not obligated to disclose the creation of copyrightable material, even when the product might have commercial value, unless the material was developed under one of the qualifying conditions listed in the above section, in which case, the creator is responsible for timely disclosure to the Office of Research and Innovation.

-3.1 If College personnel decide to pursue commercialization of their invention, they must contact the Research Office to initiate this process.
+3.1 If College personnel decide to pursue commercialization of their invention, they must contact the Office of Research & Innovation to initiate this process.

-3.2 College personnel who wish to pursue the commercialization of their independently developed and owned IP through the College may offer such IP to the College by disclosing the IP to the Research Office.
+3.2 College personnel who wish to pursue the commercialization of their independently developed and owned IP through the College may offer such IP to the College by disclosing the IP to the Office of Research & Innovation.

 4. IP Developed in Joint Initiatives with Outside Parties